sse-secure-systems/connaisseur/adr/ADR-1_connaisseur-bootstrap-sentinel.md

 ### Negative Consequences

 On the other hand, if an adversary can deploy a Pod named `connaisseur-bootstrap-sentinel` to Connaisseur's Namespace, the Connaisseur Pods will always show `Ready` regardless of the MutatingWebhookConfiguration.
 However, if an adversary can deploy to Connaisseur's Namespace, chances are Connaisseur can be compromised anyways.
-More importantly, if not a single Connaisseur Pod is successfully deployed or if the notary healthcheck fails during the initial period of 30 seconds, then the deployment will fail regardless of possible recovery at a later time.
+More importantly, if not a single Connaisseur Pod is successfully deployed or if the notary healthcheck fails during the sentinel's lifetime, then the deployment will fail regardless of possible recovery at a later time.
 Another issue would be the `connaisseur-bootstrap-sentinel` Pod being left behind, however since it has a very limited use-case we can also clean it up during the deployment, so apart from the minimal additional complexity of the deployment this is a non-issue.